Outcomes4Me Secures $21M in Funding Learn more >>

 A typical treatment plan involves multiple medications, each with its own schedule.
 The Med Helper-Pro Pill Reminder app helps you manage this complexity.
 You can input all your prescriptions, and it will send you reminders when it’s time to take a dose.
 It also tracks your supply and lets you know when you’re running low so you can get refills on time.
 Beyond medications, you can add your doctor’s appointments to the calendar, keeping all your essential health-related tasks organized in one convenient place.

-Becca by Breast Cancer Now: For All-Around Support
+Becca by Breast Cancer Now: For finding support after treatment

 Life with and after breast cancer brings its own set of challenges, and having a source of trusted support can make all the difference.
 Becca, an app from Breast Cancer Now, is designed to provide just that.
 It offers a steady stream of reliable information, practical tips, and personal stories to help you adjust to life after a primary breast cancer diagnosis.
 Whether you’re looking for information on diet and exercise, managing side effects, or simply want to read about others’ experiences, Becca provides a supportive space to find what you need.